toxseq/fswowbackup/README.md

 # Usage
 I have chosen to setup a planned task in Windows, which starts the tool everytime i startup my windows.
+The whole configuration is done within  the config.ini file.
+You just need to check the set parameters, manipulate them if you want and execute the .exe file.

 # Attention